 The prospective student must be proficient in English at a 12th grade level.
-If the entrance test cannot be passed after the 3rd attempt, the prospective student may not enroll in the program.
+An entrance test must be passed prior to enrollment (see Requirements above).
+If the entrance test cannot be passed after the 3rd attempt in a calendar year, the prospective student may not enroll in the program, but may take tests again in a future calendar year.
 No English instruction will be offered.
-The Vocational Program is only conducted in English and the prospective student may need to seek English courses elsewhere before they are prepared to be successful in the Vocational Nursing Program.
+The Vocational Program is only conducted in English and the prospective student may need to seek English courses elsewhere before they are prepared to enroll and be successful in the Vocational Nursing Program.

 If accepted the registration fee is submitted to the school and the enrollment forms are completed, provided all requirements are met.
 Students are admitted on first come first serve basis upon receipt of payment or loan approval.
-Please note, loans may take longer to process and seats are not guaranteed until the loan is approved.
-Acceptance of credits earned at a previous, accredited program may be accepted at the discretion of the Director of Nursing.